Why start a personal training business?

 You might ask how to start a personal training business with no money to your name.
 This requires you to become resourceful with what you already have to work with.

 Do you have a phone?
 A computer?
 If yes to either, then that’s all you need.
 Google Suite is free to use if you create a free Google account.
 There you can create documents, spreadsheets, slides, and other documents you need to start your business.

-At first, all you need is very basic equipment to train clients and track their vitals.
-You can use public spaces to your advantage like calisthenics gyms and local parks!
+At first, all you need is the very basic equipment to train clients and track their vitals.
+You can use public spaces to your advantages like calisthenic gyms and local parks!
 Get creative.

 Software to manage your business